- Home

 However, the MPAA doesn’t apply if you withdraw, in full, one or more pensions using the ‘small pots’ rules that apply to pensions valued at less than £10,000.
 The MPAA also doesn’t apply in the case of defined benefit, or final salary pension schemes.
 It only applies to the more commonplace defined contribution, or money purchase pensions.
 You can find out more about how the Money Purchase Annual Allowance works in our guide What is the Money Purchase Annual Allowance?

-Book your free pension review
+Get your free no-obligation pension consultation

-If you’re considering getting professional financial advice, Unbiased is offering Rest Less members a free pension review.
-It’s a chance to have a qualified local advisor give an unbiased assessment of your retirement savings.
+If you’re considering getting professional financial advice, Fidelius is offering Rest Less members a free pension consultation.
+It’s a chance to have an independent financial advisor give an unbiased assessment of your retirement savings.
+Fidelius is rated 4.7/5 from over 1,500 reviews on VouchedFor.
+Capital at risk.

 Where to seek help

-Depending on your personal situation and employment status, using the carry forward rule can be complicated and you may need the help of a tax and/or a professional financial adviser.
+Depending on your personal situation and employment status, using the carry forward rule can be complicated and you may need the help of a tax and/or a professional financial advisor.
 If you want help from an accountant, you can find a qualified chartered accountant in your local area using the Institute of Chartered Accountants in England and Wales’ (ICAEW) directory of chartered accountants.

 Rest Less Money is on Instagram.
 Check out our account and give us a follow @rest_less_uk_money for all the latest Money News, updated daily.